serundengsapi/word-scrambler-filter/README.md

 - Scrambles words by replacing characters with symbols (e.g., "a" becomes "4", "o" becomes "0").
 - Randomly inserts spaces between characters to generate even more variations.
 - Fully customizable with user-inputted words.
-- Display ASCII art branding with "Ryujinx" and an Instagram handle before running.

 ## Requirements
 - Python 3.x